SumindaD/AWSWebSocketLogger/README.md

 $ serverless deploy --stage dev
 ```

-Make sure to add 'AdministratorAccess' for Lambda Role and Use Following Code (Example in Python) to Send Log messages
+Make sure to add 'LambdaRole' policy for Lambda execution Role and Use Following Code (Example in Python) to Send Log messages

 ```shell
 import boto3